 If you already engage in regular performance reviews, try delving deeper into this data to learn about the culture of your firm.

 Are your employees pushing themselves to succeed and setting ambitious goals, or is a large percentage of your workforce just skating by?
-The answer to this can be a clear indication to the prevailing culture of your firm, offering insight on how you should reroute from a leadership perspective.
+The answer to this can be a clear indication to the prevailing culture of your firm.
+The answer can also offer insight on how you should reroute from a leadership perspective.

 Those who most often engage with and experience your corporate culture are your employees.
 Therefore, asking them directly about their opinions of the firm can serve as an incredibly valuable tool.

-Conduct exit interviews with any employees who are leaving the firm and ask honestly what they appreciated and would change about the firm.
+Conduct exit interviews with any employees who are leaving the firm.
+Ask honestly what they appreciated and would change about the firm.
 Have an open mind and practice active listening.

-A yearly employee satisfaction survey can also be a useful tool; make sure to keep this anonymous in order to get the unadulterated, honest opinions of your team as to how they view their workplace and how professionally and personally fulfilled they feel.
+A yearly employee satisfaction survey can also be a useful tool.
+Most importantly, keep this anonymous in order to get the unadulterated, honest opinions of your team as to how they view their workplace and how professionally and personally fulfilled they feel.

 Culture Is Everything – Partner with Pinnacle

 At Pinnacle Accounting & Finance, we know that the culture of your firm drives your success.
-That’s why our professionals are dedicated to doing what is right when it comes to the hiring process.
-We focus on sourcing only the best candidates that represent a well-tailored cultural fit for our clients, ensuring they can make a positive impact.
+Our professionals promise to prioritize your needs during the hiring process.
+We source only the best candidates that represent a well-tailored cultural fit for our clients.
+Our team places candidates in roles where they can make a positive impact.
 Let our recruiters simplify the talent acquisition process and help you strive towards a better company culture today.
 To learn more, please contact us at 412-343-6300 or pinnacle-af.com.